apecloud/kubeblocks.io/blog/use-kubeblocks-to-build-your-aigc-infra-on-amazon eks.md

 image: /img/blog-banner.png
 ---

-# Use KubeBlocks to Build Your AIGC Infra on Amazon EKS
+# Use KubeBlocks to Build Your AIGC Infrastructure on Amazon EKS
 ## Foreword
 Generative AI has sparked a widespread interest and catapulted the vector database market into the spotlight.
 Numerous vector databases have begun to emerge and catch the public's attention.